development-plate/lab-rabbitmq/README.md

 A workshop for RabbitMQ will be built in this repository.
 For me is RabbitMQ very new and here I would like to collect and document my experiences.

 ## table of contents
-1. Chapter 1: Set up RabbitMQ with Docker
+1. Section 1: Set up RabbitMQ with Docker
-2. Chapter 2:
+2. Section 2: